James L. Barksdale: Early life

 James Barksdale was born in Jackson, Mississippi.
-He received a B.A. in Business Administration from the University of Mississippi in 1965.
-While there, Barksdale became a member of the Eta Chapter of the Sigma Chi fraternity.
+He received a B.A. in business administration from the University of Mississippi in 1965.
+While there, Barksdale became a member of the Eta chapter of the Sigma Chi fraternity.

 Career

-Barksdale was called before Congress several times during hearings about Microsoft and its alleged abuse of its operating system monopoly to dominate the web browser market (see also: Browser wars).
+As CEO of Netscape, Barksdale was called before Congress several times during hearings about Microsoft and its alleged abuse of its operating system monopoly to dominate the web browser market (see also: Browser wars).
 At one point he addressed the entire room: "How many of you use Intel-based PCs in this audience, not Macintoshes?"
 Most people in the room raised their hands.
 "Of that group who use PCs, how many of you use a PC without Microsoft's operating system?"
 All of the hands went down.
 He said to the Senate panel, "Gentlemen, that is a monopoly."

 Before Netscape, Barksdale had worked as CEO of McCaw Cellular/AT&T Wireless and, before that, as Vice President and COO of FedEx.
 After departing Netscape, he founded The Barksdale Group, an investment and advisory group created for the purpose of helping Internet service companies.
-He currently sits on the Board of Directors of Time Warner and Mississippi Today, and was formerly a member of the Sun Microsystems board and the FedEx board (until 2018).
+He served on the boards of AOL and its successors (AOL Time Warner and then TimeWarner), as well as Sun Microsystems, myCFO, FedEx (until 2018) and Mississippi Today.
 President George W. Bush appointed him to the President's Foreign Intelligence Advisory Board in 2002.

-Barksdale served on the board of myCFO.

 Between March and July 2009, construction crews working for Barksdale's Spread Networks completed a nearly straight fiber-optic link between Chicago and New York City.
 By shaving 3 milliseconds off the previously fastest connection between these two trading centers, Barksdale, according to some industry insiders, can charge 8 to 10 times the going rate because any algorithmic trading algorithm not operating on his network is at a significant speed disadvantage.
 The line was built almost entirely with his personal funds and in secret lest a competitor attempt to build another line before he was able to finish it.